Fee adjustments at Parks Canada

-Parks Canada will be making a number of fee adjustments beginning in 2020.
+Parks Canada has made a number of small fee adjustments in 2020.
 Our updated prices will help ensure that we continue to offer high-quality and meaningful experiences to visitors from Canada and around the world.
 Learn more about these adjustments

 - New registration centre